-MAGNA PURE, HYBPROBE, CONFIRM, COMPLETE and LIGHTCYCLER are trademarks of Roche All other trademarks are the property of their respective owners.
+MAGNA PURE and LIGHTCYCLER are trademarks of Roche.
+All other product names and trademarks are the property of their respective owners.

 6.5.
 License Disclaimer

 For patent license limitations for individual products please refer to: http://technical-support.roche.com.